dangazineu/tako/docs/designs/exec-workflow-engine.md

           # The trigger context is populated by the engine with the
           # outputs from the upstream 'produces' block.
           version: "{{ .trigger.artifact.outputs.version }}"

+**Note on Template Complexity**: The `text/template` syntax provides a powerful and flexible way to parameterize workflows.
+While it may be more verbose for simple cases, it provides a consistent and well-documented syntax for all use cases.
+A simpler variable substitution syntax is not planned for the initial release to avoid introducing multiple ways to achieve the same result.
 ```

 ### 2.4. `dependents`